 CalHFA also offers the Mortgage Credit Certificate Tax Credit Program (MCC).
 This is a federal credit which can reduce potential income tax liability, freeing up money that can go toward a monthly mortgage payment.
 A portion of annual mortgage interest is converted into a direct dollar-for-dollar tax credit on your individual income tax return.

-Income limits for the MCC are generally higher than for other programs.
+Effective June 1, 2017, the sales price limits for the MCC Program in San Diego County are $564,353 for a non-targeted area, and $689,764 for a targeted area.
 The MCC can be layered with all of the CalHFA loan programs described above.
 When you layer programs, the lower sales price limit applies.

 - MCC Administration Fee: $450 when combined with CalHFA first mortgage loans, or $750 when combined with non-CalHFA first mortgage loans.